valegutierrez/secretsanta-app/README.md

   ##### Acceptance Criteria:
   + Button 'Delete event' in the event page.
   + Once the button is pressed, delete the event for everyone.
-  + Once the event is deleted, notify every confirmed member.

 ## Trello